q9512268/LifeTableApp/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+TODO: Do a deployment (2020-11-16)
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+TODO: use and understand eject
 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**